 The Promise He Made to Fans

 Richie’s views are not just talk.
 They come from personal experience and a promise he made long ago.
-Before the fame, he was just another person trying to be “seen.”
+Before his fame, he was just another person trying to be “seen.”
 He remembers what it felt like to admire someone from a distance.

 That memory shaped how he treats people today.
 He never forgot how nerve-wracking it is to approach someone you look up to.
 That moment matters more than most celebrities realize.